Explain the pain

 Our new podcast is LIVE!

-Afynia is excited to sponsor the newest Fertility In Focus podcast episode, Endometriosis and Family Planning: What You Need To Know With Dr. Sony Sierra.
+Afynia is excited to sponsor the newest Fertility In Focus podcast episode, Advancements in Endometriosis Diagnosis with Dr. John McNaught!
 Fertility In Focus is a podcast that explores the complex and often emotional journey of fertility.
-In this episode, Dr. Sony Sierra of TRIO Fertility in Toronto discusses the intricate relationship between endometriosis and fertility, outlining the three primary ways it impacts one's ability to conceive.
+In this episode, Dr. John McNaught of CReATe West Fertility in London, Ontario discusses symptoms, signs, and challenges surrounding its diagnosis and the patient experience.

 Listen on: